ptsefton/chordprobook/README.md

 * Reorder songs using a setlist file using either of the above ways of selecting files

+* Show chord grids at the top of the page (for soprano uke and guitar tunings so far, more coming if I can find data for other instruments).

 *  Transpose songs

 If you play with a group you can maintain a songbook for the